 In the example Long gives in her post, she gets into a showdown with her son about whether his school will allow certain pants.
 She ends up driving him to the hospital to be sedated.
 What a scary, sad, unnecessary, struggle.

 First, isn't that a limit she could have left to the school?
 Like homework, kids will take correction about a school policy better from a teacher than a parent.
-Why not say "Hmm....you sound pretty certain about the school policy.
+Why not say "Hmm....you sound pretty certain about what you think is the school policy.
+That's not my impression of what the policy is.
 Let's do this.
 Let's bring the other color pants in the car with us, just in case they tell you that you need to change."
 Why not look for win/win solutions and let the teen keep his dignity?
 You don't have to attend every power struggle to which you're invited.

 Second, Long's son has clearly decided that his mother isn't on his side.
 Unfortunately, that's what happens when we set limits without offering empathy.
 Now, maybe Long is simply worn out and just can't summon up any empathy at that moment.
 We've all been there.
 And we are only seeing one interaction.
 But it's the one she is choosing to share with us to show us how impossible and mentally ill her son is.
 So it seems critical to point out what this incident shows us if we see it through the boy's eyes.
 He feels pushed around, misunderstood, terribly alone.
 Even this difficult child might respond to empathy.